The Ultimate Local Social Media Guide for Multi-location Businesses

 Ready for some hard evidence?
 Here's a side-by-side comparison from one of our case studies, where one set of the company's locations created social media posts for its local Facebook pages, and the rest didn't.
 Check out the difference in rank improvements for the hyper-competitive keyword "pizza."

-This particular client used Facebook, but Google loves content too.
-When you leverage Google posts on Google Business Profile, you provide the platform with more text to crawl and more information about your business, while also upping your relevance with keyword-rich material.
-This can help your ranking and help your business appear more relevant to the searcher.
+This particular client used Facebook, but Google loves content too, and it is the dominant search engine for the majority of internet users with 85% market share.
+When you leverage Google posts on Google Business Profile (GBP), you provide the platform with more text to crawl and more information about your business, while also upping your relevance with keyword-rich material.
+This can help your ranking and help your business appear more relevant to potential customers.
 Google will often display a snippet from a Google post to justify why it is displaying this result over others.

-When customers perform a local search to find out more about your business, they want to see you as relevant and connected to the community.
+Potential customers want to understand how your business is relevant and connected to the community when they perform a local search about you.
 Local social media communicates this message like nothing else can, with localized multimedia content and meaningful interactions with real customers.

-SCORE Mentors, a non-profit organization focused on matching business mentors with small business owners, worked with agency partner, Hiper and technology partner, Uberall, to create a social media campaign including 12 localized posts per month for each chapter.
-With this approach, they are able to ensure that even small locations with limited marketing resources have current, localized content on their pages at all times.
+SCORE Mentors is a non-profit organization focused on matching business mentors with small business owners.
+Together with its agency partner Hiper and Uberall, it created a social media campaign including 12 localized posts per month for each chapter.
+With this approach, SCORE ensures that even small locations with limited marketing resources have current, localized content on their pages at all times.
 SCORE also encourages each local chapter to layer on their own unique content specific to their market.

-Business interactions on social media that were once frowned upon are now the norm, but there's still a "right" way to approach interactions.
-People still want to think of social media as a way to connect, not to be buried in advertising and self-promotion.
+Business interactions on social media are more normalized than they once were, but you still need to approach them the right way.
+People generally want to think of social media as a way to connect, not to be buried in advertising.

-It can be difficult for large multi-location brands to straddle, but it is possible.
-The key is to build a content strategy that taps into each location's unique local brand experience and its impact on the community it serves.
+This can be a delicate balance for multi-location brands, but it is possible.
+The key is to build a content strategythat taps into each location's unique local brand experience and its impact on the local community.

 Engagement should always focus on offering value.
-If there's a local community event or outreach effort that people are buzzing about on social media platforms, your brand can participate in the conversation – but only if you have a local page and can join in authentically.
+If there's a local community event or outreach effort that people are buzzing about on social media platforms, then your brand can participate in the conversation, but only if you have a local page and can join in authentically.

 There are three key actions here:

-Brands can leverage a centralized platform like Uberall to provide local operators or franchisees with customizable social post templates and brand-approved content they can use as a starting point, along with an approval loop that can help ensure corporate oversight and brand consistency.
+Brands and business owners can use a centralized platform like Uberall to provide local operators or franchisees with customizable social post templates and brand-approved content to use as a starting point for local social media content.
+And these can be combined with an approval loop to ensure corporate oversight and brand consistency.

 Localized social media marketing can help your national messages reach more people when customized to each audience.

 Facebook posts reach about 5.2% of your followers and have an engagement rate of about 0.25%.
-This might not seem like much, but 1,000 locations with an average of 2,000 followers each mean 2 million followers across your locations.
+It might not seem like much, but consider this: if you have 1,000 locations with an average of 2,000 followers, then you have 2 million total followers across your locations.

 With those numbers, a single post or Facebook ad localized across all locations can reach 104,000 people and engage 5,000 with a like, share, comment, or click.
 Now that's amplification!

-Meanwhile, Uberall has helped US-based pizza chain, Toppers Pizza, successfully leverage paid local social posts.
+Uberall has helped US-based pizza chain, Toppers Pizza, leverage paid local social posts with great success.
 By using our platform to let franchise owners easily customize campaigns and audiences, Toppers created paid campaigns tailored to its distinct local communities.

-Because Toppers had already been posting organically on local social media, it could easily boost the adoption of the paid campaign option.
-With this technique alone, Toppers increased its marketing return on investment (ROI) 25 times when compared to traditional ad spending, including print, radio, and billboards.
+Since Toppers had already been posting organically on local social media, it could easily boost the adoption of the paid campaign option.
+Toppers increased its marketing return on investment (ROI) 25 times when compared to traditional ad spending, including print, radio, and billboards using this technique alone.

 Want to get fun ideas for local social posts?
 Use these templates